MillerPr/ochre_web_template/scripts/README.md

 ## Direct Download
 In contrast to the default method above, the Direct Download method requires user intervention from the project frontend developer.
 In this scenario, the project wishes to share a set of information as a direct download, but does not wish to present that set as an HTML page first.
 There may be many reasons for this choice.
-Perhaps the set is too large to present as HTML.
+Perhaps the set has too many columns to present as HTML, or perhaps the data is so sparse that it doesn't make sense to view as a table.
 Perhaps the idea is simply to place the download link/button in a place where an HTML table doesn't make sense.
 In any case, in this scenario, the project publishes a set from OCHRE as usual.
 The frontend developer assigns the UUID of the set to a link or button.
 ```html
 <button id="uuid" onclick="openCSVPage(this.id)">
   Prepare Download